WikiToLearn/mw-ocg-latexer/README.md

 If you prefer, the `inkscape` package can be installed to do SVG->PDF conversion in place of `rsvg-convert` (from the `librsvg2-bin` package).

-In older versions of Ubuntu, the Nakula font was provided by the `ttf-devanagari-fonts` package, instead of `fonts-nakula`.
-In some cases you'll need to manually install the `texlive-generic-extra` package as well.

-In older versions of Ubuntu, the Rachana font was provided by the `ttf-indic-fonts-core` or `ttf-malayalam-fonts` package, instead of `fonts-smc`.

 In older versions of Ubuntu, the Nazli font was provided by the `ttf-farsiweb` package instead of `fonts-farsiweb`.